WTS012201/Portfolio/README.md

 # Introduction
 Currently an undergrad student in my senior year working towards my Bachelors in Computer Science.
 Topics I've recently been interested in include computer vision, AI, and machine learning.
 I have been focused in expanding my knowledge in these areas in the past year.

+# Education
+B.S. in Computer Science, University of Texas at Arlington, expected graduation May 2023
+GPA: 3.5
+Notable Coursework:  Fundamentals of Computer Vision, Artificial Intelligence, Object Oriented Programming, Fundamentals of Software Engineering, and Operating Systems

 # Projects

 # [Project 1: Text Extraction Tool](https://github.com/WTS012201/Text-Extraction-Tool)